 Vitamin D Deficiency Plays A Major Role In Brain Strokes – Indian Study (2014)

 An Indian study published in the Journal of Stroke has also drawn a correlation between a lack of vitamin D in the human body and an increased risk of brain stroke.
-Researchers investigated 250 consecutive ischemic stroke patients and their vitamin D levels were measured.
+Researchers investigated 250 consecutive ischemic stroke patients and measured their vitamin D levels.
 The shocking results of the study found that 122 out of the 250 stroke patients (almost 50%) had a vitamin D deficiency.

 How Vitamin D Is Useful For Brain Stroke